How to create XSL transformations (XSLT)

 For sequential workflows, APIs, reports, or menus, ORIGAM needs a tool for data transformations.
 This tool is XSLT, which is used to transform one data structure into another, usually one XML into another XML.

 XSLT stands for Extensible Stylesheet Language (XSL) Transformations and was created and standardized by W3C (World Wide Web Consortium).
 XSL (eXtensible Stylesheet Language) itself is a styling language for XML.
-XSL was originally created mainly for transforming XML into HTML, but it can also be used for general XML data transformations, which is the purpose for which the platform uses it.
+XSL was originally created mainly for transforming XML into HTML, but it can also be used for general XML data transformations, which is the purpose for which ORIGAM uses it.

 It is also important to mention that XSLT uses the XPath language in its scripts to address specific elements and parameters of the input XML data.
-XPath is a standalone technology, so we will only briefly mention it here.
+XPath is a standalone language, so we will only briefly mention it here.

 In the following chapters, we will show how to process the individual cases mentioned above, demonstrating the simple use of XSLT and XPath.
 But first, let’s look at ORIGAM’s default XSLT template.